1969–70 NFL playoffs: Western Conference: Minnesota Vikings 23, Los Angeles Rams 20

-Gabriel completed 22/30 passes for 150 yards and two touchdowns, with 1 interception, while also rushing for 26 yards.
-Larry Smith was the top rusher of the game with 11 carries for 60 yards, and he caught 6 passes for 36.
-Kapp completed 12/19 passes for 196 yards with 2 interceptions, while also rushing for 41 yards and a touchdown.
+Gabriel completed 22-of-30 passes for 150 yards and two touchdowns, with one interception, while also rushing for 26 yards.
+Larry Smith was the top rusher of the game with 11 carries for 60 yards, and he caught 6 passes for 36 yards.
+Kapp completed 12-of-19 passes for 196 yards with two interceptions, while also rushing for 41 yards and a touchdown.
 Washington caught 4 passes for 90 yards.